sapachev/error-pages/README.md

 }
 ```

 It is possible to run a hot-reload server to develop your own theme with custom markup, styles, and scripts.
 To start the development server, simply run the command `npm run dev`.
-This command will launch the server on 8080 port: ([http://localhost:8080](http://localhost:8080)).
+This command will launch the local server on 8080 port ([http://localhost:8080](http://localhost:8080)).
 By default, this address will be opened with a first status code defined in the `src` directory, which corresponds to the configured `locale` value.
 You can choose any other code to continue developing a specific page.
 Don't be surprised by the injected code segments in a rendered page, as this is a feature of hot-reload mode.
 Any modifications to the main configuration will require a restart of the development server.
 During development, only the configured theme and locale directories are beign monitored.

 ### Templates